shuddl/jailscrape/README.md

 For production deployment on a server, use the automated script:

 1. Edit deployment configuration:

    ```bash
    nano deploy.sh  # Set SERVER_USER, PROJECT_DIR, etc.
    ```

 2. Run the deployment script:

    ```bash
    sudo ./deploy.sh
    ```

 For details, see the [Quick Deployment Guide](docs/Deployment_Quick.md).

+### Streamlit Cloud Deployment

+For a quick demo version without the scraper functionality:

+1. Fork or push this repository to your GitHub account

+2. Sign up for a free Streamlit Cloud account at https://streamlit.io/cloud

+3. From the Streamlit Cloud dashboard, click "New app"

+4. Connect your GitHub account and select this repository

+5. In the deployment settings:
+   - Set the Main file path to: `streamlit_app.py`
+   - You can leave other settings as default

+6. Click "Deploy" and wait for the build process to complete

+7. Your dashboard will be available at a URL like: `https://your-app-name.streamlit.app`

+Note: The Streamlit Cloud deployment will automatically generate demo data for demonstration purposes, as the actual scraper functionality requires a server environment.

 ## Usage

 ### Manual Execution

 Run the scraper manually:

 ```bash
 python scraper/main.py
 ```